matrix-construct/construct/ircd/README.md

 The purpose of `libircd` is to facilitate the execution of a server which handles requests from end-users.
 The library hosts a set of pluggable modules which may introduce the actual application features (or the "business logic") of the server.
-These additional modules are found in the `modules/` directory;

-##### libircd can be embedded in your application with very minimal overhead.

-Linking to libircd from your executable allows you to customize and extend the functionality of the server and have control over its execution, or, simply use library routines provided by the library without any daemonization.

-##### libircd runs only one server at a time.

-Keeping with the spirit of simplicity of the original architecture, `libircd` continues to be a "singleton" object which uses globals and keeps actual server state in the library itself.
-In other words, **only one IRC daemon can exist within a process's address space at a time.** Whether or not this was a pitfall of the original design, it has emerged over the decades as a very profitable decision for making IRCd an accessible open source internet project.
+> The executable linking and invoking `libircd` may be referred to as the "embedding" or just the "executable" interchangably in this documentation.

 ##### libircd is single-threaded✝

+The design of `libircd` is fully-asynchronous, single-thread-oriented.
+No code in the library _blocks_ the process.
+All operations are conducted on top of a single `boost::asio::io_service` which must be supplied by the executable linking to `libircd`.
+That `io_service` must be orchestrated by the executable at its discretion; typically the embedder's call to `ios.run()` is the only place the process will _block_.

+> Applications are limited by one or more of the following bounds:
+- Computing: program is limited by the efficiency of the CPU over time.
+- Space: program is limited by the space available for its dataset.
+- I/O: program is limited by external events, disks, and networks.

-This methodology ensures there is an _uninterrupted_, _uncontended_, _predictable_ execution.
+`libircd` is dominated by the **I/O bound**.
+Its design is heavily optimized for this assumption with its single-thread orientation.
+This methodology ensures there is an _uninterrupted_, _uncontended_, _predictable_ execution which is easy for developers to reason about intuitively with sequential-consistency in a cooperative coroutine model.

 If there are periods of execution which are computationally intense like parsing, hashing, cryptography, etc: this is absorbed in lieu of thread synchronization and bus contention.
-Scaling this system is done through running multiple independent instances which synchronize with application logic.
+This system achieves scale through running multiple independent instances which synchronize at the application-logic level.

 ✝ However, don't start assuming a truly threadless execution for the entire address space.
 If there is ever a long-running background computation or a call